 Facilities available at Catalina State Park.

-The Visitor Center/Ranger Station is located at the park entrance and is open from 8 am – 5 pm daily.
+The Visitor Center/Ranger Station is located at the park entrance and is open approximately 8 am – 5 pm daily.
 Entrance and camping permits are issued here.
 Information is available about the park and local vicinity.
 The visitor center features a small gift shop.

 Flush restrooms are available in the visitor center, picnic area, group areas and campgrounds.
 Waterless restrooms are available at the trail head and equestrian center.
 All restroom facilities are handicap accessible.